 An absence for military service is not to be considered by employers as a break in employment.
 A service member who returns to his or her former employer is entitled to re-enroll in the employer's medical or health insurance plan.
 No waiting period or period of exclusion may be imposed.
 A health plan sponsored by an employer is not, however, required to provide coverage for injuries or illnesses caused or aggravated by military service (those injuries are generally covered by military health coverage).

 The Uniformed Services Employment and Re-Employment Rights Act of 1994

 USERRA, a federal law, is intended to minimize the disadvantages to an individual that occur when a service member needs to be absent from his or her civilian employment to serve in this country's uniformed services.
 USERRA makes major improvements in protecting service members' rights and benefits by clarifying the law and improving enforcement mechanisms.
 Specifically, USERRA expands the cumulative length of time that an individual may be absent from work for uniformed services duty and retain re-employment rights.

 USERRA potentially covers every individual in the country who serves in or has served in the uniformed services, and applies to all employers in the public and private sectors, including federal employers.
 The law seeks to ensure that those who serve their country can retain their civilian employment and benefit, and can seek employment free from discrimination because of their service.
 USERRA provides enhanced protection for disabled veterans, requiring that employers make reasonable efforts to accommodate the disability.
 To learn more about your obligations as an employer under USERRA, visit the U.S. Department of Labor's interactive "USERRA Advisor."

-If you are an employer with questions about military leave and your obligations to your employees under the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), contact an experienced employment law attorney in your area.
+If you are an employer with questions about military leave and your obligations to your employees under USERRA, contact an experienced employment law attorney in your area.